andpenaspal/Sorting-Algorithms-Benchmark/README.md

 Compile and run the "Runner" from the Command Prompt.

 ## Usage
-The results will be printed in console and exported to a CSV file in the root directory.
+The results of the Benchmark will be printed in console and exported to a CSV file in the root directory.

 ## License
 MIT License.
 See "LICENSE" for further information.